Cognito User Pools

 There is separate pricing for users who sign in directly with their credentials from a User Pool and for users who sign in through an enterprise directory through SAML federation.

 The Cognito Your User Pool feature has a free tier of 50,000 MAUs for users who sign in directly to Cognito User Pools and 50 MAUs for users federated through SAML 2.0 based identity providers.
 The free tier does not automatically expire at the end of your 12 month AWS Free Tier term, and it is available to both existing and new AWS customers indefinitely.
+Please note - the free tier pricing isn’t available for both Your User Pool feature and SAML or OIDC federation in the AWS GovCloud regions.

 Users who sign in directly with their User Pool credentials or with social identity providers: